satyadeep11singh/reddit-etl-dashboard/README.md

 4. **Generate Report**: Create interactive visualization
 5. **View Charts**: Click titles to open posts on Reddit

-⚠️ **Important**: When you click "Generate Report", your browser may block the popup window. **Allow popups** in your browser to view the interactive report.
-Check for popup notifications in your browser's address bar.
+ℹ️ **Note**: The "Generate Report" button is only enabled after you successfully run the ETL.
+This ensures data is available before generating the report.

-### From Terminal
+### Terminal
 ```bash
 # Run ETL for specific subreddit
 python etl.py r/India